Savory sweets, seasonal ingredients, patio dining, brunch & dinner

 "Thoughtful cooking features top-notch ingredients, blending Chef Dustin Falcon’s fine dining training with Italian-American favorites from his childhood in New Jersey.
 Fried burrata with fra diavolo sauce and pistachio pesto is a lofty take on mozzarella sticks, and house-made pastas like paccheri alla vodka and pillowy honeynut squash agnolotti attest to the kitchen’s skill." - MICHELIN Guide

-"For $325, Rosemary & Pine’s Thanksgiving kit feeds four people with dishes including chicory Caesar salad, citrus-brined turkey, sausage and maitake mushroom stuffing, and more.
-The meal will be available to order via the Rosemary & Pine website." - Lauren Saria
+"I note that Rosemary & Pine is offering a Thanksgiving kit for $325 that feeds four people and includes dishes such as chicory Caesar salad, citrus-brined turkey, and sausage and maitake mushroom stuffing, available to order via the Rosemary & Pine website." - Lauren Saria

 "A San Francisco restaurant that has explored savory-leaning sweets, exemplified by a sunchoke crème brûlée that tilts dessert toward earthy, vegetal flavors rather than pure sugar-forward finishes." - Jaya Saxena